sirnuke/steambridge/documentation/indepth.md

 the Source 1 SDK, though that's not a requirement.
 If you do use 2010, install Service Pack 1.

-A Visual Studio solution exists in proxy/steam-proxy-win32.
-You'll need to make a Release build, as Wine doesn't like Debug ones (specifically, Wine lacks a corresponding a msvcrt\*d.dll).

-The compilation spits out two DLLs: steam\_api\_bridge.dll and steam\_api\_proxy.dll.
+The compilation spits out two DLLs: *steam\_api\_bridge.dll* and *steam\_api\_proxy.dll*.
 Bridge is a simple stub library that merely implements the same API/symbols as the Linux Winelib library, necessary for Proxy to have something to link against.

-Proxy is a drop-in replacement for steam\_api.dll - and when deployed, should be named steam\_api.dll.
-Instead of communicating with the Steam client running inside Wine, it communicates with the Winelib Bridge, which in turn connects to the native Steam client.
+Proxy is a drop-in replacement for *steam\_api.dll*.
+Instead of communicating with the Windows Steam client inside Wine, it communicates with the Winelib Bridge.
+The Winelib Bridge, in turn, routes the API calls to the native Linux Steam client.

 # Linux Bridge Winelib library